 Way, S., 2006.
 Women's experiences of their perineum following childbirth: expectations, reality and returning to normality.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|